Imagine the perfect way to eat an Oreo.

 “I had in my mind that if you twist the Oreos perfectly, you should split the creme perfectly in the middle,” said Owens.
 “But what actually happens is the creme almost always comes off of one side.”

 The authors investigated the influence of milk, cookie flavor, amount of filling, and rotation rate on the final creme distribution.
 After being dipped in milk, the cookies degraded quickly, crumbling after about 60 seconds.
-Flavor and filling seemed to have little effect on cookie mechanics, but breaking the cookies apart cleanly did depend on the rotation rate.
+Thereby they concluded, flavor and filling seemed to have little effect on cookie mechanics, but breaking the cookies apart cleanly did depend on the rotation rate.

 “If you try to twist the Oreos faster, it will actually take more strain and more stress to break them,” said Owens.
 “So, maybe this is a lesson for people who are stressed and desperate to open their cookies.
 It’ll be easier if you do it a little bit slower.”